-SCA, the global Swedish hygiene and paper company, embarked on a social media strategy about two years ago.
+SCA, the global Swedish hygiene and forest products company, embarked on a very successful social media journey a few years ago.
 They have achieved a great increase in traffic across social channels and this is how they did it.

 They started with with three very specific goals: